 Mixed age is our style of grouping the children into home classrooms.
 Essential to our philosophical approach is the belief that children construct knowledge in relationships with others.
 It is therefore very important that children be afforded an opportunity to observe and engage with children and adults of all ages.
 The work of Lilian Katz in this area had a strong influence on our decision to model a mixed age grouping.
 We were pioneers in that effort related to the care of infants and toddlers.
 We feel very strongly that children are both more secure as well as appropriately challenged in a place where they see a “neighborhood” community working together.
 Children visit each other’s classrooms, play together on the playground, go on field trips and walks in mixed age groups and we have university students and elder volunteers in our classrooms on a regular basis.
 We want children to experience relationships with people of all ages.

 The Child Care Center at Hort Woods is a four star program within the Pennsylvania Keystone Stars quality assurance system and complies with all standards for that highest level of quality.
 The PA Infant/Toddler and Preschool Early Learning Standards support our curriculum with young children.
 We are also accredited with the National Association for the Education of Young Children (NAEYC) and are guided by all standards and criteria of that hard earned certification.
 This curricular framework is further supported by the academic, research and service missions of the university as we operate as a “laboratory school”.
-The unique collaboration between the College of Health and Human Development and Hildebrant Learning Centers affords our program many resources to strengthen our framework and allows us to develop a curriculum unique to our setting.
+The unique collaboration between Penn State Human Resources and Hildebrant Learning Centers affords our program many resources to strengthen our framework and allows us to develop a curriculum unique to our setting.

 Observation Informs Curriculum and Assessment